ShareX/ShareX/ShareX/Localization/README.md

-# Avalonia localization status
+# ShareX localization status

-Avalonia translations use the shared `Strings.resx` resource set in this directory.
-Resource keys are scoped by the source component name, for example `TaskSettingsWindow_Save`.
+All translatable strings in the ShareX project use the shared `Strings.resx` resource set in this directory.
+New resource keys are scoped by the source component name, for example `TaskSettingsWindow_Save`; migrated runtime keys retain their existing names.

 ## Localized areas